digital-values/digital-values/README.md

 ## Let's Connect

-Actually, let's not connect digitally—but if our paths cross at a conference, I'm always eager to exchange ideas and share insights.
+Actually, let's not connect digitally-but if our paths cross at a conference, I'm always eager to exchange ideas and share insights.
+.
+.
+.
+.
+.
 ---